Denver Union Station at dusk

 - Denver (DEN)

-Denver’s walkable downtown is filled with outdoor cafés, breweries, wine bars, shops, sports stadiums, theaters and museums.
-Get around to different neighborhoods via Denver B-cycle, the city’s bike-sharing program, cruising into RiNo (River North Art District) or the Art District of Santa Fe’s many galleries.
+Denver’s walkable downtown is filled with outdoor cafés, breweries, wine bars, shops, professional sports stadiums, theaters and museums.
+Get around to different neighborhoods by foot or by bike, cruising into RiNo (River North) Art District known for its urban food halls, intimate music venues and street art around every corner.
 Visit historic LoDo (Lower Downtown) and shop or dine in Larimer Square, where the red-brick Victorian buildings will take you back in time.
 It’s a shopper’s paradise in Cherry Creek North, home to a 16-block region of luxe boutiques, galleries and restaurants as well as 160 upscale stores at Cherry Creek Shopping Center.
 Immerse yourself in the city’s craft beer culture on the Denver Beer Trail and take a selfie with the Big Blue Bear sculpture, known formally as “I See What You Mean,” at the Colorado Convention Center.
-Grab a drink at historic Union Station, where you’ll find an eclectic mix of restaurants, bars and locally owned shops under one roof.
+Grab a drink at historic Denver Union Station, where you’ll find an eclectic mix of restaurants, bars and locally owned shops under one roof.
 Don’t miss historic Rockmount Ranch Wear, where the snap-button cowboy shirt was invented.

 Museums in the Mile-High City